-Calculates power for the generic z-Test with (optional) Type 1 and Type 2 error plots.
+Determines the power or the non-centrality parameter (mean) for the generic z-Test with (optional) Type 1 and Type 2 error plots.

 Usage